-Updated: October 25, 1999; February 23, 2000; and April 27, 2007 Objective: To establish basic guidelines for the school administration to use when determining if an elementary or secondary class is full and if an elementary class will need a teacher aide.
+Updated: October 25, 1999; February 23, 2000; April 27, 2007; June 6, 2013; May 10, 2017; September 28, 2018

+Objective: To establish basic guidelines for the school administration to use when determining if a grammar class is full and if a grammar class will need a teacher aide.

-Scope: This policy covers all elementary and secondary classes.
+Scope: This policy covers all grammar classes.

-Guidelines: The following guidelines are to be adhered to by the administration, to the extent practical, when making a determination on when a classroom is full and regarding hiring a teacher aide for elementary classrooms.
+Guidelines: The following guidelines are to be adhered to by the administration, to the extent practical, when making a determination on when a classroom is full and regarding hiring a teacher aide for grammar classrooms.

-- 1) A full-time elementary teacher can have 20 students per grade without a teacher aide.
-A part-time (15 hours per week) teacher aide will be assigned to the classroom if there are more than 20 students in that grade. - 2) Kindergarten classes are limited to 12 students each in morning and afternoon sessions. - 3) Grades 1-4 can have up to a maximum of 24 students per grade. - 4) Grades 5-12 should have no more than 24 students, but as the desire is to have no more than 20 students in Grades 7-12, no new students should be accepted into grades 5-12 unless the class size is less than 20 students.
+- 1) A full-time grammar teacher can have 20 students per grade without a teacher aide.
+A part-time teacher aide will be assigned to the classroom if there are more than 20 students in that grade. - 2) Kindergarten classes are limited to 36 students divided between the morning and afternoon sessions. - 3) Grades 1-6 can have up to a maximum of 26 students per grade.
+Grades that are split into two classes can have up to a maximum total of 40 students per grade.